Greek Style Lentil Soup – Soupa Faki

 • 2 garlic cloves, thinly sliced

-• ½ small bunch of coriander, finely chopped and separated
+• ½ small bunch of coriander, finely chopped and separate the stem and leaves

 • 1 tsp cumin